Cathy L. McEvoy, Ph.D

 Description of Research Interests

 The research that my students and I carry out is designed to understand how memory is affected by aging.
-With the help of our 60-95 year old participants we have been asking questions such as why older adults have more difficulty than younger adults in finding the words they want to express an idea; do older adults have greater problems with maintaining attention on a task, thereby being more easily distracted by irrelevant thoughts; and are older adults more likely to experience false memories - memories for events that never actually occurred?
-In all of this research we are particularly interested in how older adults use what they know to support the memory processes that are beginning to decline with age.
-We have found that as adults age, they become more reliant on their long-term prior knowledge and less reliant on immediate memory processes.
-In addition, along with my colleagues and students, some of my research has focused on techniques for memory improvement, and the application of basic memory research to understanding cognition in deaf and hearing-impaired adults.
+We have been asking questions such as why older adults have more difficulty than younger adults in finding words they want to express an idea; do older adults have greater problems with distraction that increases interference when trying to remember; and are older adults more likely to experience false memories – memories for events that never actually occurred?
+In all of this research we are particularly interested in how older adults use their knowledge networks to support memory processing.
+We have found that as adults age they become more reliant on their long-term prior knowledge and less reliant on immediate memory processes.
+Our research has attempted to apply concepts from quantum physics to understanding how semantic networks guide the acquisition and recall of event memory.
+In addition, along with my colleagues and students, some of my research has focused on memory processing in deaf and hearing-impaired adults.

 - Editorial Board Member, Aging, Neuropsychology, & Cognition

 Handing, E.P., Small, B.J., Andel, R. McEvoy, C.L., & Kumar, N. (2017).
 Can nutrition or inflammation moderate the age-cognition association among older adults?
 Journals of Gerontology: Psychological Sciences.

 Seetharaman, S., Andel, R., McEvoy, C., Dahl Aslan, A.K., Finkel, D., & Pedersen, N.L.
 (2014), Blood glucose, diet-based glycemic load and cognitive aging among dementia-free older adults.
 Journals of Gerontology: Medical Science, 70, 471-479.